© 2025 All Rights reserved WUSF

 Kennedy is also pushing to ban children's prescription fluoride supplements, which are sometimes recommended when they don't have fluoridated water.

-But dental groups are adamant that low levels of the mineral only have positives.
+Dental groups are adamant that low levels of the mineral only have positives.
 Democrats in the Legislature also came out hard against the change.

 "Water fluoridation has been researched for more than 80 years, and overwhelming, credible scientific evidence consistently indicates that fluoridation of community water supplies is safe and effective at preventing and repairing tooth decay," said Dr. Jeff Ottley, president of the Florida Dental Association, in a statement after DeSantis first announced he would sign the measure last week.

-After Trump announced Kennedy as his pick in November, Florida Surgeon General Joseph Ladapo began advising local governments to stop fluoridating water.
+After Trump announced Kennedy as his HHS pick in November, Florida Surgeon General Dr. Joseph Ladapo began advising local governments to stop fluoridating water.
 Some made the move to do so, including Miami-Dade County, which has the state's largest population.

 If you have any questions about the state government or the legislative process, you can ask the Your Florida team by clicking here.